Jacolby Satterwhite

-Jacolby Satterwhite (born 1986 in Columbia, South Carolina) is an American contemporary artist recognized for fusing performance, digital animation, and personal ephemera to create immersive installations and related work referencing art history, "expanded cinema," and the pop-cultural worlds of American music videos, social media, and video games.
-He has exhibited work at the Minneapolis Institute of Art, the Museum of Contemporary Art, Chicago, Louis Vuitton Foundation in Paris, the New Museum and the Museum of Modern Art, both in New York City, and the Institute of Contemporary Art, Philadelphia.
-In addition to MoMA, his work is in the public collections of the Studio Museum in Harlem, the Seattle Art Museum, the Whitney Museum of American Art, the Kiasma, and the San Jose Museum of Art.
-Satterwhite has also served as a contributing director for the music video that accompanied Solange's 2019 visual album When I Get Home and directed a short film accompaniment to Perfume Genius's 2022 studio album Ugly Season.
+Jacolby Satterwhite (born 1986, South Carolina) is an American contemporary artist who creates immersive installations.
+He has exhibited work at the Minneapolis Institute of Art, the Museum of Contemporary Art, Chicago, Louis Vuitton Foundation in Paris, the New Museum and the Museum of Modern Art, New York, the Institute of Contemporary Art, Philadelphia, the Metropolitan Museum of Art, and the Pérez Art Museum Miami.
+He is based in Brooklyn, New York.

-Based in Brooklyn, Satterwhite's was featured in the featured in the 2014 Whitney Biennial at the Whitney Museum of American Art and in 2016 he was awarded the United States Artist Francie Bishop Good & David Horvitz Fellowship.

 Early life and education

-Satterwhite was born in Columbia, South Carolina.
-As a child, he would watch Janet Jackson's video anthology VHS tape everyday after school.
+Satterwhite was born in 1986 in Columbia, South Carolina.
+His mother was self-taught artist Patricia Satterwhite.
+As a child, he would watch Janet Jackson's video anthology VHS tape every day after school.
 Music videos by Deee Lite, Björk, Jackson, Chemical Brothers, Prodigy, Michael Jackson and Madonna also influenced his aesthetic.
 He began working with technology at the age of 11 when he got his first personal computer; prior to that he owned consoles from Game Gear, Sega Genesis, SNES, 32X, Nintendo 64, Sega Saturn, and Sony PlayStation.
-Satterwhite also attended the state Governor's School.
+Satterwhite also attended the South Carolina Governor's School for the Arts and Humanities.

-Satterwhite received his BFA from Maryland Institute College of Art in 2008 and he attended the Skowhegan School of Painting and Sculpture the next year.
-He received an MFA from the University of Pennsylvania in 2010.
+Satterwhite received his BFA degree from Maryland Institute College of Art in 2008; and he attended the Skowhegan School of Painting and Sculpture the next year.
+He received an MFA degree from the University of Pennsylvania in 2010.